joplin/gsoc/ideas_2024.md

 Expected size of project: 350 hours

+# 14. Joplin for wearable devices

+It would be interesting to see if Joplin notes could be displayed on a wearable device (eg. a smart watch).
+It could be a way to quickly take a note from your watch.
+As this project can potentially be very complex, we only expect a prototype to demonstrate that it can be done.

+Skills Required: TypeScript, JavaScript, Wearable device APIs

+Potential Mentor(s):

+Expected size of project: 350 hours

+# 15. Integrate Joplin with voice assistants

+Using Google Assistant or Siris for example, create a note in Joplin or, for example, ask Siri to read the most recent note.

+Skills Required: TypeScript, JavaScript, knowledge of voice assistant APIs

+Expected size of project: 175 hours

 ## More info

 - Make sure you read the [Joplin Google Summer of Code Introduction](https://github.com/joplin/gsoc/blob/main/readme.md)